 - 1. The Examiner retains the interim examination assignments, the answer keys, the assessment strategy and the course guide for a period of two years from the date of the interim examination. - 2.
-The Examiner retains the completed interim examinations and the internship reports for a period of two years from the date the results are announced. - 3.
-The Examiner is responsible for ensuring that the theses are permanently stored with the corresponding signed assessment forms and (if applicable) corresponding materials by uploading the theses to the Thesis Online depot of the Wageningen University central library.
+The Examiner retains the completed interim examinations and the internship reports for a period of two years from the date the results are announced. - The Examiner is responsible for archiving the BSc thesis; this can also be done in the Thesis Online depot.